-Quitclaim deeds in Pennsylvania are legally binding and they are best for transfers between trusted parties.
-Sometimes people in Pennsylvania mistakenly call these deeds “quick claim deeds,” “quit claim deeds,” or “quit claims deeds.”
+Quitclaim deeds are legally binding and they are best for transfers between trusted parties.
+Sometimes people mistakenly call these deeds “quick claim deeds,” “quit claim deeds,” or “quit claims deeds.”

 Important Laws & Requirements

 Taxes: All Pennsylvania quitclaim deed filings must include Form REV-183 EX, the Realty Transfer Tax Statement.
 A 1 to 2 percent transfer tax based on the sales price is required.
 Grantors and grantees can decide how to split this fee.
 Once the tax is paid in full, the Uniform Parcel Identifier (UPI) stamp is placed on the deed.
 This must happen before the deed is filed.